· By Elfie von KOMBUCHERY

 - Divide the kombucha between 4 bottles.

-- Peel and wash the Ginger slices and divide them into the bottles.
+- Divide the peeled and washed ginger slices into the bottles.

-- Pour lemon juice into the bottles in the same proportion
+- Pour equal amounts of lemon juice into the bottles

-- Let the kombucha ferment at room temperature for at least 3 days.
-Then place in the refrigerator to stop the fermentation again.
+- Allow kombucha to ferment at room temperature for at least 3 days.
+Then put it in the fridge to stop the fermentation again.

 What you need:

-- 1 teaspoon grated Ginger (if you don't like Ginger , you can also use freshly squeezed orange juice)
+- 1 teaspoon grated ginger (if you don't like ginger that much, you can also use freshly squeezed orange juice)

 How to do it:

-- Fill 1 liter of fermented kombucha into a pressure-proof swing top bottle.
+- Pour 1 liter of fermented kombucha into a pressure-resistant swing top bottle.

-- Close and secure the lid of the bottle.
+- Close and secure the cap on the bottle.

-- Let the drink ferment at room temperature for 5 days, then put the bottles in the refrigerator.
+- Allow the drink to ferment at room temperature for 5 days, then place the bottles in the fridge.

-What can the cranberry do for you: In addition to their versatility in the kitchen, the red cranberries are also considered to be miracle berries against urinary tract infections to help with women.
-The berries also have an effect dehydrating and should help you lose weight .
-Also antioxidants and flavonoids that your Support the immune system and slow down the aging process are contained in cranberries.
+What can the cranberry do for you: In addition to their versatility in the kitchen, the red cranberries are also considered miracle berries that are said to help against urinary tract infections in women.
+In addition, the berries have a draining effect and are said to help with weight loss .
+Cranberries also contain antioxidants and flavonoids, which support your immune system and can slow down the aging process.